 The more you put down, the more equity you have right off the bat.
 That equity acts as a safeguard because it gives you a cushion in the event you need to sell in a declining market, when your home might be worth less than you paid for it.

 There’s no getting around it — even if you live in an area with an affordable cost of living, a 20% down payment still adds up to a lot of money.
 And it can be very tempting to cut corners when you’re saving for a home, especially if you have a lot working against you financially.

-If you’re able to qualify for a government-backed loan, then it may not be necessary for you to save for a 20% down payment.
+A 20% down payment isn’t a requirement for most borrowers.
 However, there are many advantages to taking the time to save up that money anyway.

 GOBankingRates’ Homebuying Guides